 T–accounts will be as follows:

 Rent Expense Account

 Accounts Payable Account

 Mr. Y started the business.
-During the month of April 19, he identified the following transactions.
+On April 19, he identified the following transactions.
 Prepare the necessary journal entries after reviewing the transactions and post them to necessary T- Accounts.

-For the transactions during the month of April-2019, firstly the journal entries are posted and on the basis of which the T- Accounts are prepared as follows:
+For the transactions during the month of April-2019, firstly the journal entries are posted and based on which the T- Accounts are prepared as follows:

 Prepaid Rent Account

 Office Expense Account